Best Ultralight Backpacking Quilt 2026

 This honest buyer’s guide is informed by intensive product stat comparisons, backcountry testing, and decades of ultralight gear review savvy.
 We infer relative warmth-to-weight ratio by measuring total uncompressed down volume divided by garment weight.
 This brings objective clarity to a marketplace clouded by deceptive temperature ratings!

-Buying an ultralight quilt is a major investment in your kit, which is why we encourage you to keep reading past the reviews (or skip ahead) to learn more about our inclusion criteria, as well as pro tips for purchasing and sleeping comfortably in a backpacking quilt.
+Buying an ultralight quilt is a major investment in your kit, which is why we encourage you to keep reading past the reviews to learn more about our inclusion criteria, as well as pro tips for purchasing and sleeping comfortably in a backpacking quilt.

 While you’re here, don’t miss our guides to the best sleeping bags, double sleeping bags, sleeping pads, ultralight pillows, dry bags, winter sleeping pads, backpacking packs, and down jackets.